PeArPe/BeeHiveApp/README.md

 # BeeHiveApp
 Voice to text.
 Photo and video.
 Stored to a database.
+Displayed on a mobilephone and PC.